parroty/extwitter/README.md

 ```

 #### proxy (experimental)
-Proxy for accessing twitter server can be configured as following.
-It's experimental implementation and interface can change.
+Proxy for accessing twitter server can be configured as follows.
+It's experimental implementation and the interface can change.

 In `config/config.exs`,
 ```elixir